 5. TAKE EXTRA COVER

-Every parent knows that trying to keep kids in the shade when they’ve crawling or walking is more of a challenge than the Crystal Maze.
+Every parent knows that trying to keep kids in the shade when they’re crawling or walking is more of a challenge than the Crystal Maze.
 The answer?
 A sun shelter.
-Whether you improvise - think the dens you made with sheets when you were a kid - or go all out and buy a UV protected pop up one, adding a few toys will keep them amused for a while.
+Whether you improvise - think the dens you made with sheets when you were a kid - or go all out and buy a UV-protected pop-up one, adding a few toys will keep them amused for a while.
 If you're on the move, a pram cover is essential for walks in the blazing sun.
 We rate this one by Dooky.
 And while they sit in the shade, pop on a poncho while they relax on the beach between swims.

 6. UV GOT THIS

-Obviously there’s nothing better than that hat and suncream to make sure they’re protected from the sun.
+Obviously, there’s nothing better than that hat and suncream to make sure they’re protected from the sun.
 (Shall we say it a few more times?)
 But, there are other things that top up that protection.
-Invest in a UV sun suit or rash best and shorts for added coverage when they're enjoying sea and pool play - and don’t forget UV-protecting sunglasses.
+Invest in a UV sun suit, long-sleeved swimsuit or rash best and shorts for added coverage when they're enjoying sea and pool play - and don’t forget UV-protecting sunglasses.
 KIDLY Label's range of sustainable sunnies includes four different styles, all made from 100% recycled polycarbonate, with category 3 UV400 protection.
 Oh, and they come in a cotton storage pouch.
 Handy!

 7. STAY OUT OF THE CAR